 - Shrek explaining to Donkey why he is the way he is:

-Shrek: It's the world that has a problem with me!
-People take one look at me and say, "Ahh!
+Shrek: It's the world that seems to have the problem with me!
+People take one look at me and go, "Ahh!
 Help!
 Run!
-A big, stupid, ugly ogre..." *depressed* They judge me before they even know me...
+A big, stupid, ugly ogre..." [depressed] They judge me before they even know me.
+That's why I'm better off alone.

-- And don't forget the scene after Shrek and Fiona split up, and everything's going as planned, but both are completely miserable.
-What really pushes it into tearjerker territory is the heartbreaking "Hallelujah" playing in the background.
+- And don't forget the scene after Shrek and Fiona split up, and everything's going as planned for Fiona and Lord Farquaad's wedding, but both are completely miserable.
+What really pushes it into tearjerker territory is the heartbreaking Hallelujah by John Cale playing in the background.

 - The misunderstanding where Shrek overhears Fiona saying, "Who could ever love a beast so hideous and ugly?" is painfully hard to watch.
 Extra points for being depressing both from Fiona's side and Shrek's side of the conversation.

 - "I live alone!
+My swamp!
 Me!
-My swamp!
-Nobody else, understand?
-Especially useless, annoying, pathetic talking donkeys!"
+Nobody else, understand?!
+Nobody!
+Especially useless, pathetic, annoying talking donkeys!"
 Just...that.
 During the whole line, he's obviously trying not to cry, and for once in his life he's let himself have a friend, let himself fall in love, and he thinks it can't be and is trying to shove Donkey out of his life.
 To make it worse, there's Donkey's clearly-hurt expression and

 Donkey: But...I thought—Shrek: Yeah, well you know what?
 You thought wrong!